Patent monetizationNon-practicing Entities (NPEs, Patent Trolls) and implications to the market of technology.

 - Key words: patent monetization, market of patents, litigation, PAEs.

-Patent Litigation and Entrepreneurial Financing, with Tony Tong.
+Patent Litigation and Entrepreneurial Financing, with Tony Tong and Huiyan Zhang.

 - Key words: patent litigation, venture capital, entrepreneurial financing.

-The Spillover Effect of Patent Litigation on Patent Strategies, with Yifan Liu.
+The Spillover Effect of Patent Litigation on Patent Strategies, with Aija Leiponen, Yifan Liu, and Yolanda Xue.

-Hedge Fund Activism and Patent Litigations, with Kubilay Cirik.
+Hedge Fund Activism and Patent Litigations, with Kubilay Cirik, Wei Shi, and Yurun Tian.

 - Key words: patent litigation, spillover, knowledge search.

-Hedge Fund Activism and Patent Litigations, with Kubilay Cirik.
+Hedge Fund Activism and Patent Litigations, with Kubilay Cirik, Wei Shi, and Yurun Tian.

 - Key words: activism, patent litigation, shareholder, hedge fund.